Travelling and paying with your Debit Card or OV-pas

 NS, the other Carriers and Translink use the services of Processors, for which we always make written agreements with external parties (such as IT suppliers) that Process Personal Data on our behalf.
 We do this by entering into what is known as a 'processor's agreement' in which we set forth, among other things, agreements regarding the security of your Personal Data and the use of the Personal Data.

-Translink uses the services of EMS to process the payment with your Bank.
+Translink uses the services of Fiserv to settle the payment with your Bank.
 In doing so, Translink provides the Technical Card data and the Payment Reference Number.
-EMS processes this data in its capacity as a Processor.
+Fiserv processes this data in its capacity as a Data Controller.

-In addition, Translink and bunq are in some cases required by law to provide your data to third parties, e.g. in the event of a court order.
+In addition, the Carriers and Translink are in some cases required by law to provide your data to third parties, e.g. in the event of a court order.

 Protecting personal data

-NS, other Carriers, Translink and bunq protect your Personal Data, for example against unauthorised access, loss or theft.
-All parties have a policy to organise payment for public transport by Debit Card and OV-pas according to a standard, suitably secure level.
+NS, other Carriers and Translink protect your Personal Data, for example against unauthorised access, loss or theft.
+All parties have a policy to organise payment for public transport by Card according to a standard, suitably secure level.

 The Carriers, Translink and bunq abide by the PCI DSS for securing Technical data.
 This is an international security standard whose purpose is to protect payment card data and prevent unauthorised use of card data and the resulting damages.